cloudposse/packages/docs/targets.md

-gotop                     3.0.0      A terminal based graphical activity monitor inspired by gtop and vtop grpcurl                   1.9.2      Like cURL, but for gRPC: Command-line tool for interacting with gRPC servers hcledit                   0.2.15     A command line editor for HCL helm                      3.17.0     The Kubernetes Package Manager helm2                     2.17.0     The Kubernetes Package Manager helm3                     3.17.0     The Kubernetes Package Manager
+gotop                     3.0.0      A terminal based graphical activity monitor inspired by gtop and vtop grpcurl                   1.9.2      Like cURL, but for gRPC: Command-line tool for interacting with gRPC servers hcledit                   0.2.15     A command line editor for HCL hcloud                    1.50.0     A command-line interface for Hetzner Cloud helm                      3.17.0     The Kubernetes Package Manager helm2                     2.17.0     The Kubernetes Package Manager helm3                     3.17.0     The Kubernetes Package Manager